stormtheory/openvpn-pia/README.md

 At this time Ubuntu/Mint is only tested, but should work on RHEL/Rocky/CentOS, no Yum/DNF package support yet.
 Please feedback if you want a YUM/DNF .rpm package.
 If there is interest in other Linux flavors/families please let me know or it's just a project for me and my family :P as our daily drivers.

 # How it Works
-Creates a service piavpn.service and two files in /etc/openvpn/creds and /opt/openvpn/-pia/pia.conf is a softlink to PIA's config file in /opt/openvpn-pia/PIA.
+Creates a service piavpn.service and two files in /etc/openvpn/creds and /opt/openvpn-pia/pia.conf is a softlink to PIA's config file in /opt/openvpn-pia/PIA.
 Adds in the sudoers file for all users to systemctl start and stop piavpn.service.

 # INSTALL
 1) Download the latest released .deb package file off of github and install on your system.
+	Pystray is a dependant for this program.
+This can be done by running command: 'pip install pystray' or 'apt install python3-pystray' depends on your distro.
+	To always be on VPN run command: systemctl enable piavpn.service

 2) Build DEB Install file:

 	Pystray is a dependant for this program.
 This can be done by running command: 'pip install pystray' or 'apt install python3-pystray' depends on your distro.

 	Download the zip file of the code, off of Github.
-This is found under the [<> Code] button on https://github.com/stormtheory/firefox-firejail-wrapper.
+This is found under the [<> Code] button on https://github.com/stormtheory/openvpn-pia.

         Extract directory from the zip file.
 Run the build script in the directory.